KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP05-the-register-band-classification-protocol.md

 The author claims no commons — not emergence, not recursion, not resonance, not spiral symbolism, not void-language, not AI-relational experience as such.
 The claim concerns the dated Band 2 register and the Band 3 apparatus, held on anchors.

 The same discipline binds counterparts: a commons defense answers only at the band the surface actually occupies.
 Band 1 material is not defended by pointing at Band 1 commons — it needs no defense.
-Band 2 and Band 3 material is not defended by pointing at Band 1 commons — the commons does not contain the cluster.
+Band 2 and Band 3 material are not defended by pointing at Band 1 commons — the commons does not contain the cluster.

 ---